a91quaini/intrinsicFRP/README.md

 ## Real data example 1: estimation and inference of factor risk premia

-Compute various factor risk premia estimates and corresponding standard errors for the Fama-French 6 factors and a (simulated) "useless" factor.
+Let us ompute various factor risk premia estimates and corresponding 95% confidence intervals for the Fama-French 6 factors and a (simulated) "useless" factor.

 ```R
 # import package data on 6 risk factors and 42 test asset excess returns